 Magdala was considered to be the most important city on the western bank of the Sea of Galilee, contributing huge amounts of taxes to Rome, until the construction of the larger nearby city of Tiberias by Herod Antipas.

-Recognition of Magdala as the birthplace of Mary Magdalene appears in texts dating back to the 6th century AD; in the 8th and 10th centuries, Christian sources tell of a church in the village that was also Mary Magdalene’s house, where Jesus is said to have exorcised her of demons.
+Recognition of Magdala as the birthplace of Mary Magdalene appears in texts dating back to the 6th century AD.
+In the 8th and 10th centuries AD, Christian sources tell of a church in the village that was also Mary Magdalene’s house, where Jesus is said to have exorcised her of demons.

 Most Christian scholars assume that Mary Magdalene was indeed from Magdala Nunayya and that this is also where Jesus landed on the occasion recorded by Matthew and Mark.